KevCaz/monitoringOutcomes/README.md

 - **Fig 3**: `connectivity2a.R`
 - **Fig S3**: `3netscomp2a.R`

-Sets of links and nodes are required to creates figures.
-They are included in the `data` folder; three version are furnished.
-See the `How to` section to reproduce the figures of the manuscript.
+The sets of links and nodes required to create the figures are included in the `data` folder (basically the data associated with the paper); three versions are furnished.
+See the [How to](#how-to) section to reproduce the figures of the manuscript.
+Note that for some figures, the nodes coordinates are randomized to avoid such behavior, we used `set.seed()` below.

-Orientation of networks may differ on each run due to random placement of the first node during plotting to avoid such behavior, use `set.seed()` with a specific values (see below).

 ## An R package?